Emadmasroor/E21-F25/index.md

 ### Final Project
 In lieu of a final exam, you will have a final project, aka 'Lab 6'.
 There will be dedicated class time to work on your final project in the last two weeks of class.

+# Ed Stem
+We will use the [Ed Discussion](https://edstem.org/us/courses/85676/) platform for course communication.
+While you are still welcome to email the instructor directly with questions you may have, please use Ed Discussion as a first step when you have a question about the course; you are encouraged to answer each other's questions (as long as you are not directly providing solutions to homework problems or lab assignments).
+The Instructors as well as Wizards will monitor Ed Discussion and answer questions.

 # Policies

 The college's policies on [Academic Misconduct](https://www.swarthmore.edu/student-handbook/academic-policies#academic_misconduct) apply to this class.